Palais Rohan, Strasbourg: Structure

 The courtyard façade of the main wing, in the same classical style as its counterpart facing the Ill, is narrower.
 A strong emphasis is put on the verticality of the windows, by which means the impression of height is accentuated.
 Again, a central avant-corps is crowned with a triangular pediment bearing reliefs and in this case also statues.
 Both façades are richly decorated with allegorical mascarons (depicting seasons, temperaments, continents and elements), eighteen in all on the riverside façade and nine in all on the courtyard façade, to which the riverside façade adds a pair of broad wrought-iron balconies.
 Due to the difference in width and the trapezoidal plan, the centres of the façades are not aligned.

 The courtyard is divided in three sections separated by a row of arches.
 The left section (as seen from the cathedral) belongs to the Communs wing, which housed the servants.
 The right section belongs to the stables wing.
 Left and right of the façade are exedras decorated with busts of Roman emperors.
 The entrance to the palace is through the left exedra.
 Facing the courtyard façade is a peristyle with five arches.
 The central arch, the highest and widest, faces the centre of the façade and opens on the palace's main gate.

-The front of the palace on Place du Château (called Place de l'Évêché between 1740 and 1793), designed in a more Baroque style than the rest of the palace, is wide and curved.
-The central gate is framed by two pairs of columns and juts out in the shape of a Triumphal arch.
+The front of the palace on the Place du Château (called the Place de l'Évêché between 1740 and 1793), designed in a more Baroque style than the rest of the palace, is wide and curved.
+The central gate is framed by two pairs of columns and juts out in the shape of a triumphal arch.
 The upper part of the front section is crowned with statues representing allegories of faith such as "Religion" and "Eucharist", and personifications of Christian virtues such as "Mercy" and "Penance".
 Plaster casts of some of these statues are displayed in the lapidarium inside the Barrage Vauban.
 The wooden portal (oak) and the walls east and west of the gate are decorated with trophies and heraldic symbols relating to the House of Rohan and the episcopal polity.
 The two pavilions connecting the Communs and the stable wings with the gate section are decorated with sixteen mascarons representing male and female Old Testament prophets, and with crescent-shaped pediments, in contrast to the triangular pediments of the façades.
 The east (left) pavilion housed the palace's kitchens while the west (right) pavilion housed the offices of the ecclesiastical court.